 I live in southern California and regularly rub elbows with guys who have ridden motorcycles since they could walk, those who know every bike model and detail, and others who had number plates and raced in nationals at places like Ascot Park; it wasn’t like

-Such was my introduction to the art of riding on two wheels.
+somebody had already paid for those hose-fulls.
+We never got caught doing this and it provided many miles and many smiles.
+Thanks, Esso.Such was my introduction to the art of riding on two wheels.
 Now, after riding for more than four decades, and as I ponder the purchase of a Yamaha TT-R50E for my almost-three-year old grandson, the choices are myriad and so sophisticated.
 I like that, but would never trade my first experiences riding a home brew piece-of-crap scooter for any other introduction.Column from Ultimate MotorCycling magazine.
 For subscription services, click here.